 Q: Any negative experiences?
 What do you miss most about home?

-A: South Korea has some gender equality issues still.
+A: South Korea still has some gender equality issues.
 Women aren’t treated as equals yet.
 Sexual harassment is also a big issue.
 South Korea also has air pollution problems...
 And the summers were terrible!
 The thing I missed the most while living there was just the scenery and friendly people in South Africa.
 I also really missed proper steaks and Crunchies (a type of chocolate).

 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience any particular elements of culture shock?